Asylum seeker released in error seen in London area, police say

 “It is not lost on us that this situation is concerning to people, and we are committed to locating and arresting him as quickly as possible.”

-The Sun first reported Kebatu was freed by mistake instead of being sent to an immigration detention centre.
+Kebatu was freed by mistake at HMP Chelmsford on Friday morning instead of being sent to an immigration detention centre.

 He was wrongly categorised as a prisoner due to be released on licence and handed a £76 discharge grant, the Telegraph reported.